musksah/chatbot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project was created for a coding challenge and It would become an interesting project to implement chatbots in e-commerce, service providers, etc. Here right you can check the application deployed: [Demo live](http://www.sebastian-hr.com)
+This project was created for a coding challenge and It would become an interesting project to implement chatbots in e-commerce, service providers, etc. Right here you can check the application deployed: [Demo live](http://www.sebastian-hr.com)

 ### Built With